Changing from PRODA to myID and RAM

 • RAM is an authorisation service that allows an individual to act on behalf of a provider online when linked with their myID.

-• starts on 7 December 2025
+• started on 7 December 2025

 • is scheduled to end on 30 September 2026.

-You’ll need to start using MyID or RAM during the transition period.
 You won’t be able to use PRODA to access our portals once the transitions period ends.

 We encourage providers to set up myID and RAM now to minimise disruption later.